open-xchange/appsuite-middleware/documentation/docu/components/api/websockets.md

  - On Web Socket close
  - On a received text message

+Thus a `com.openexchange.websockets.WebSocketListener` is the appropriate choice to communicate with exactly one Web Socket (cache `WebSocket` instance on connect, send/receive messages, discard the instance on close.
+See `com.openexchange.socketio.websocket.WsTransportConnection`.

 # Transcoding of received/sent Web Socket messages

 An instance of `com.openexchange.websockets.WebSocket` allows to set a `com.openexchange.websockets.MessageTranscoder`.
 Every in-bound and